jdrsn/slate/source/includes/_objects.md

 ## Delete an object

-The operation `/d` allows you to delete an object from an array.
+The microservice `/d` allows you to delete an object from an array.
 A request can be sent through the HTTP methods `DELETE` and `GET` (if enabled).

 ### HTTP endpoints